codingchili/chromecast-coinbase-feed/README.md

 ### Known issues
 I think there is a parameter for the options, to set the timeout a little bit longer.
 Because the receiver will be stopped after a few minutes hehe.  :kissing_heart:

+### Contributing
+Issues, pull requests and code reviews are welcome.  :angel:

+For notes on how to set up your chromecast in developer mode see [cast.google.com](https://cast.google.com/publish/#).

 ### Copyright notice
 web/img/coins.png and web/img/favicon.ico is sourced from [game-icons.net](https://game-icons.net) under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).